 Within the FAO Forestry Department, the Forest Policy and Resources Division is responsible, for questions regarding management and development of forest industries.

-The division promotes integrated industries tailored for different local and regional markets and their available raw material resources, as a means of fostering rural development and environmentally sound sustainable management of forests in developing countries.
+The division promotes integrated industries tailored for different local and regional markets and their available raw material resources, as a means of supporting rural development and environmentally sound sustainable management of forests in developing countries.

 The FAO Advisory Committee on Sustainable Forest-based Industries (ACSFI) constitutes a major link between FAO and private forest industries.

-| | 26 April 2017
+| | 3 July 2017